garvincasimir/Elasticsearch-Azure-PAAS/README.md

 * Worker Roles only with public communication using Shield or private communication over a virtual network
 * Worker Roles for elasticsearch and separate Public facing Web Roles which use elasticsearch as a backend service
 * Public facing  WebRoles which run both iis and Elasticsearch

 ![Example with everything running on a web role](https://garvincasimir.files.wordpress.com/2015/03/elasticsearch-paas-webrole-only.png "Running on WebRole")

+I hope this project is useful to you.
+If you have a quick question and don't want to create an issue you can reach me on twitter @garvincasimir.